Mateusz2734/snippy/README.md

 # snippy

 ## Introduction
 `snippy` is a CLI tool designed to help developers manage and utilize code snippets efficiently.
-With snippy, you can easily add, retrieve, edit, and organize your snippets, making code reuse a breeze.
+With `snippy`, you can add, retrieve, edit, and organize your snippets, making code reuse a breeze.
+It is thoroughly tested (around 80% coverage) and easy to use.

 ## Available Commands
 - `snippy init` - Initialize local snippy source